ruyisdk/support-matrix/LicheePi3A/Bianbu/README.md

 unzip bianbu-25.04-minimal-k1-v3.0-release-20250725114639.zip
 ```

 Hold the BOOT button while powering on/RST, to enter the fastboot mode.
-You shall see the dfu-device in your system:
+You shall see the dfu-device in your system.

+> Note: for the steps below, `sudo` might be needed.
+> Otherwise `fastboot` might not pick up the board since it's default USB VID/PID is not in the default udev rules.

 ```log
 ❯ sudo fastboot devices
 dfu-device       DFU download
 ```

-> Note: for the steps below, `sudo` might be needed.
-> Otherwise `fastboot` might not pick up the board since it's default USB VID/PID is not in the default udev rules.

 ```bash
 fastboot stage factory/FSBL.bin